anjieyang/VFHQ-downloader/README.md

 VFHQ-downloader is a Python-based utility designed for the easy downloading and processing of videos from the [VFHQ dataset](https://liangbinxie.github.io/projects/vfhq/).

+## Warnning

+This may cause [temporary IP block](https://github.com/yt-dlp/yt-dlp/issues/7860) by YouTube.

 ## Setup

 1. Clone the repository or download the source code.